https://graduate.earth.miami.edu/index.html

 Academic Advisor and Committee Chair

-Students will be assigned an Academic Advisor during their first semester in residence.
+Students will be assigned an Academic Advisor before their first semester in residence.
 This individual will offer guidance regarding university expectations, coursework, registration, program details, and graduation requirements.
 At the beginning of the first semester, the student and the Academic Advisor will establish the curriculum to be followed, based on the student's personal and professional goals and M.P.S. track requirements.

 Committee